LLNL/Varity/README.md

  Saving runs results...
  done
  ```
- Varity creates a directory named `mylaptop_22359` to store the results.
+ In this case, Varity created a directory named `mylaptop_22359` to store the results.
 The name of the directory is created by joining the hostname, "_", and the process ID of the run.
 Inside this directory, you will find a file named `results.json` with the results.

- Alternatively, instead of executing the previous three steps inmediately (i.e., test generation, copmilation, and execution), you can perform these steps separataley using the -g, -c, and -r options; you can see the options by running `python3 varity.py -h`:
+ Alternatively, instead of executing the previous three steps inmediately (i.e., test generation, copmilation, and execution), you can perform these steps separataley using the -g, -c, and -r options; you can see the script options by running `python3 varity.py -h`:

  ```sh
  $ python3 varity.py -h